Carbohydrates and diabetes - the right balance in your diabetes foods

-Although you have diabetes, you have to count fats, proteins,your carbohydrates and diabetes too in everyday food in taken.
-They are the main external sources of energy for your body.
+Also, you need to count fats, proteins and vitamins and minerals too, because they are the main external sources of energy for your body.

-But what you need is the right balance of what you eat: your fats, proteins, carbohydrates and diabetes.
+But what you need is the right balance of what you eat: your fats, proteins, carbohydrates.

 What to do?